Mutating data

 srs = pd.Series(["apple", "banana", "clementine"])

 By default, this mutator considers all possible neighboring keys for each key.
-If you want to constrain typos to a certain set of characters, you can pass an optional string of characters to this mutator.
+If you want to constrain typos to a certain set of characters, you can pass an optional string of characters or a list of characters to this mutator.
 One such example is to limit the mutator to digits when manipulating a series of numbers that are broken up by non-digit characters.
 The following snippet avoids the substitution of hyphens by specifying that only digits may be manipulated.

 import pandas as pd